brandoncryu/rvshare/readme.md

 * RVshare.ipynb file is a jupyter notebook that contains all the python code done for analysis.

-* Picking the perfect RV for your trip.pdf contains a presentation on y findings
+* Picking the perfect RV for your trip.pdf contains a presentation on my findings